What we've done to reduce our environmental impact

 Our impact on the environment

 On a scale from A to E, this jacket was given a score of A. The environmental impacts of our products are calculated over their entire life cycle.
 A score is given to each product so that you can easily identify the more eco-friendly products within a particular family (T-shirts, trousers, backpacks).
-Decathlon is voluntarily taking action in this environmental labelling.
+Decathlon is a voluntary supporter of this environmentally-friendly labelling approach.

 Waterproofing of the garment